scaffold-eth/se-2-docs/docs/hooks/useScaffoldContractWrite.md

 ## Return Values

-- The `writeAsync` function sends the transaction to the smart contract.
+- `writeAsync` function sends the transaction to the smart contract.
-- The `isMining` property indicates whether the transaction is currently being mined.
+- `isMining` property indicates whether the transaction is currently being mined.
 - The extended object includes properties inherited from wagmi useContractWrite.
 You can check the [useContractWrite return values](https://wagmi.sh/react/hooks/useContractWrite#return-value) documentation to check the types.